NVlabs/AHA/README.md

-# 🤖 AHA: A Vision-Language-Model for Detecting and Reasoning over Failures in Robotic Manipulation
+# 🤖 AHA: A Vision-Language Model for Detecting and Reasoning over Failures in Robotic Manipulation

 *Precise failure reasoning and detection for robotic manipulation*